-Found 0 - 10 results of 80 programs matching keyword " space sciences laboratory"
+Found 0 - 10 results of 87 programs matching keyword " space sciences laboratory"

+Join Exploratorium Senior Scientist, Isabel Hawkins for a live webcast detailing the amazing stages of the Rosetta Mission!
 Join us as Rosetta moves ever closer to Comet 67P/Churyumov-Gerasimenko’s nucleus to map potential sites for a November landing.

 The most difficult phase of the Rosetta mission is the final rendezvous with the fast-moving comet.
 Learn what steps the ESA scientists and engineers are taking to ensure a successful landing for November 2014.

 Join Exploratorium staff scientist Ron Hipschman as we visit Dan Werthimer, Director of the SETI Research Center at UC Berkeley.
 SETI conducts experiments searching for electromagnetic signatures of intelligent extraterrestrial civilizations, spanning wavelengths from radio to visible light, over ten orders of magnitude in characteristic time scale.
-Cities are known to produce a lot of light pollution, making it a challenge for astronomy enthusiasts to view the heavens within city limits.
-For us in the SF Bay Area, these issues apply, however, exciting results can still be attained between sky gazing and learning about how we all fit into this big thing we call "space".